 Thus, the previous filing of a claim with a tribunal is not necessary for the claim to be "outstanding".
-It is clear, moreover, that the claim of Amoco Iran was outstanding on 19 January 1981, since on 11 August 1980, NIOC had informed Amoco that the Contract had been declared null and void, and on 15 August 1980, Amoco Iran had initiated an arbitration pursuant to Article 41 of the Joint Structure Agreement.
+It is clear, moreover, that Phillips' claim was outstanding on 19 January 1981, since on 11 August 1980, NIOC had informed Phillips that the Contract had been declared null and void.